GaiaUnlimited: The old stellar disc of the Milky Way as traced by the Red Clump: Data

-In \autoref{fig:data_sky_xy}(a) we show the density maps for this dataset, in the Galactocentric \xgc{}-\ygc{} projection, showing clearly the region in the inner Galaxy (\rgal{}$<$3 kpc) that we mask.
-Our sample provides a good coverage between $3<$\rgal{}$<14$ kpc. \autoref{fig:data_sky_xy}(b) shows the corresponding \ygc{}-\zgal{} projection to show the extent of the coverage vertically w.r.t the midplane of the disc.
-This is also illustrated in \autoref{fig:data_sky_RZ}, where it is clear that most of the sample lies within $|$\zgal{}$|<1.5$ kpc, and that towards the outer disc (\rgal{} $>10$ kpc) there is a hint of flaring in the vertical counts.
-To see this more clearly, in \autoref{fig:data_zprofiles_flare}(a) we plot the number counts as a function of \zgal{} at successive \rgal{} annuli, spanning from 3 to 17 kpc.
-The slope of the profiles is a measure of the scale-height of the disc at a particular annulus, while a change in the slope from the inner to the outer disc would indicate a change in the scale-height, thus flaring if the scale-height increases with \rgal{}. \autoref{fig:data_zprofiles_flare}(b) shows the vertical number counts folded along the \zgal{} axis (i.e. $|$\zgal{}$|$), which makes it easier to spot the changing slope with \rgal{}, in particular beyond \rgal{}$=11$ kpc.
-We remind the reader, however, that \autoref{fig:data_zprofiles_flare} shows the vertical counts in the data without accounting for the selection function, therefore fitting a model (for example an exponential) directly to this figure is not appropriate.
+In Fig. \ref{fig:data_sky_xy}(a) we show the density maps for this dataset in the galactocentric \xgc{}-\ygc{} projection, showing clearly the region in the inner Galaxy (\rgal{}$<$3 kpc) that we mask.
+Our sample provides a good coverage between $3<$\rgal{}$<14$ kpc.
+Figure \ref{fig:data_sky_xy}(b) shows the corresponding \ygc{}-\zgal{} projection to show the extent of the coverage vertically with regard to the midplane of the disc.
+This is also illustrated in Fig. \ref{fig:data_sky_RZ}, where it is clear that most of the sample lies within $|$\zgal{}$|<1.5$ kpc, and that towards the outer disc (\rgal{} $>10$ kpc) there is a hint of flaring in the vertical counts.
+To see this more clearly, in Fig. \ref{fig:data_zprofiles_flare}(a) we plot the number counts as a function of \zgal{} at successive \rgal{} annuli, spanning from 3 to 17 kpc.
+The slope of the profiles is a measure of the scale height of the disc at a particular annulus, while a change in the slope from the inner to the outer disc would indicate a change in the scale height, thus flaring if the scale height increases with \rgal{}.
+Figure \ref{fig:data_zprofiles_flare}(b) shows the vertical number counts folded along the \zgal{} axis (i.e. $|$\zgal{}$|$), which makes it easier to spot the changing slope with \rgal{}, in particular beyond \rgal{}$=11$ kpc.
+We remind the reader, however, that Fig. \ref{fig:data_zprofiles_flare} shows the vertical counts in the data without accounting for the selection function, and therefore fitting a model (for example an exponential) directly to this figure is not appropriate.
 Here we are simply presenting the data for a visual inspection, and note the hints of a flared disc.